ALCOHOL

 PRINCIPLES

 Earth Beat is a 100% alcohol and drug abuse-free festival.
-Earth Beat is a principles-based organisation.
-We believe that it is more important to focus on creating a friendly, safe and healthy environment for everyone.
+As a principles-based organisation, we believe that it is more important to focus on positively creating a friendly, safe and healthy environment for everyone.

-The kaupapa of Earth Beat is what sets the culture and safety for the space we co-create.
-A big part of this is our commitment to, and ongoing relationship with hapū, and acknowledging the ancestors of the land.
+The kaupapa of Earth Beat is what sets the culture and safety for the space we co-create—made stronger by our commitment to, and ongoing relationship with hapū, and acknowledging the ancestors of the land.

 In order to create another layer of safety, we endeavor to nurture a culture of whānau (family and community), wairua (connection with the spirit and life force that breaths us and all our relations), and aroha (care and love for ourselves, each other and the earth).